digital-cargo/good-practice-truck-preadvice/README.md

 ### Business Process (pragmatic approach)

 To examplify the use case, the following setting was assumed:

-A Trucker/Trucking Company wants to preAdvice the truck related data for export acceptance at the GHA.
+A Trucker/Trucking Company wants to preAdvice a truck for export acceptance at the GHA.
 In return, the trucker expects to get a ramp assignment and a QR code for each drop off for accelerated identification.

 The following business data objects are shared by the trucker: